 Digital Impact: Changing Competition in the Coronavirus Era

-The COVID-19 pandemic has truly been a major disruption for all businesses.
-Over the past 30 years or so, plenty of markets have had to deal with disruption – magazines, newspapers, and record companies vs. the Internet in the 90’s, or consumer retail vs. Amazon in the 2010’s.
+The COVID-19 pandemic has truly been a significant disruption for all businesses.
+Over the past 30+ years, many markets have had to deal with disruption – magazines, newspapers, and record companies vs. the Internet in the ’90s, or consumer retail vs. Amazon in the 2010s.
 But those were niche industries and impacts, compared to the global prevalence of the current troubles.
 Every business in the world has been impacted – and it is not too difficult to see how this can happen again

 Other companies recognize this – and are waiting it out, trusting that things will go back to normal.